yahoo/oss-guide/docs/resources/your_github.md

 To participate in work-related open source projects:
 1. Use your personal GitHub.com account.
 Create one if you don't have one.
 1. Register your user name (the whole URL) in your intranet profile (there's an `Edit Profile` button on the bottom of your profile page and a section for your GitHub ID).
-1. [Add your verizonmedia.com email address to your account](https://github.com/settings/emails).
+1. [Add your yahooinc.com email address to your account](https://github.com/settings/emails).
 Please use this email address to make work-related commits.
 Why? because some projects track contributions by company and we'd like to celebrate the work you are doing.
 If you are reluctant to associate your work address with your personal account, please contact the OSPO to discuss a work-around.
 1. [Activate two-factor authentication on your account](https://github.com/settings/security).
-This is a good security practice in general, and is required for all users who are given access to Verizon Media orgs. **Make sure you save the recovery codes for your two-factor authentication**, we will not be able to help you if you lose your security device and get locked out of your account.
+This is a good security practice in general, and is required for all users who are given access to Yahoo orgs. **Make sure you save the recovery codes for your two-factor authentication**, we will not be able to help you if you lose your security device and get locked out of your account.
 1. [Add an SSH key](https://github.com/settings/keys) to your account to make it easier to access GitHub.com from the command line.

 In addition, we suggest you add additional profile information to your account:
 1. **Your name** makes it easier for us to identify you.
-1. **Our company** (Verizon Media) helps us promote our tech brand by showing who our open source contributors are.
+1. **Our company** (Yahoo) helps us promote our tech brand by showing who our open source contributors are.
 1. **An avatar**, either your real picture or something other than the default.

 We recognize that some people prefer not to use their name, image, or other information in public websites.
 We are here to help you succeed with open source and will help work around your preferences to find something that makes sense.